-8. Submitting Assignments
+10. Submitting Assignments

-\\ Only hand in printed hard copies!
-No emails, faxes, couriers, etc.! \\
+Only hand in printed hard copies!
+No emails, faxes, couriers, etc.!

-- Submit a hard copy on the Essay Due Date specified in this Course Outline, and at the location and by the time announced in class and/or on the OWL website - Late Essays: - Will be assessed an automatic late mark penalty of -10% [no part deductions, etc.] - Submit a hard copy on the Late Essay Due Date specified in this Course Outline, and at the location and by the time announced in class and/or on the OWL website b) Essay: Plagiarism & Turnitin.com
+- Submit a hard copy on the Essay Due Date specified in this Course Outline, and at the location and by the time announced in class and/or on the OWL website - Late Essays: - Will be assessed an automatic late mark penalty of -10% [no part deductions, etc.]

+- Submit a hard copy on the Late Essay Due Date specified in this Course Outline, and at the location and by the time announced in class and/or on the OWL website - > Any submission beyond the Late Essay Due Date requires documented reasons b) Essay: Plagiarism & Turnitin.com